romlok/ambimist.com/src/doings/procedural planets in Godot 3.md

 ## Procedural planets in Godot 3

-(Note: The project was created in the time of Godot 3, but this writeup was written in a Godot 4 era, so Godot-specific terminology may be inconsistent between the versions)
+(Note: The project was created in the time of Godot 3, but this write-up was written in a Godot 4 era, so Godot-specific terminology may be inconsistent between the versions)

 ![An example low-poly procedural planet shown in the Godot editor](/img/godot-planets/planet.png)